 Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package as a plan member.
 These extra benefits are called "optional supplemental benefits."
-If you want these optional supplemental benefits, you must sign up for them and you will have to pay an additional premium for them.
+If you want these optional supplemental benefits, you must sign up for the benefits and you will have to pay an additional premium for them.
+If you fail to pay the additional premium, the benefits may be terminated.
 The optional supplemental benefits described in this section are subject to the same appeals process as any other benefits.